Best TV for sports games 2023

 You also get what Sony calls XR Motion Clarity, a feature designed to give the appearance of higher framerates on lower framerate pictures which includes sporting events.

-Overall, this Sony BRAVIA TV looks to be a great pick if you're after something with a large display and an ultra-fast refresh rate to fulfil your sports gaming needs.
+Overall, this Sony BRAVIA TV looks to be a great pick if you're after something with a large display and an ultra-fast refresh rate to fulfill your sports gaming needs.

 TVs can sometimes be quite technical and therefore challenging to get your head around.
 Don't worry though because we're here to clear up some of the most common queries in relation to sports gaming.